Welcome to Barnstaple Rugby

 Since those times Barnstaple’s rugby has had fluctuating fortunes and in 1921 it moved from the field at Rumsam to its current ground at Pottington Road just a few minutes’ walk from the centre of town.
 After WW2 whilst Barnstaple Rugby was in hibernation the Mayor of Barnstaple called a meeting to reform the Club; thus proving the close link between the Club and the town that bears its name.

 Barnstaple has two senior teams the Chiefs and Barnstaple Athletic.
-Barnstaple Chiefs is the clubs 1st XV and plays its rugby in the South West Premier league whilst Barnstaple Athletic is the clubs Second XV and plays a vital role in developing young players for the intensity of First XV rugby and plays in the Devon Merit Table I.
+Barnstaple Chiefs is the clubs 1st XV and plays its rugby in National 2 South whilst Barnstaple Athletic is the clubs Second XV and plays a vital role in developing young players for the intensity of First XV rugby and plays in the Devon Merit Table I.

 Barnstaple also has a very strong Juniors section which is always oversubscribed every season with in excess of 240 young rugby players on the books.
 The juniors have teams from Under 7’s through to Under 16’s, and there are the embryonic Girls Under 15’s and Under 18’s teams.
 The focus remains enjoyment and development through the junior section.
 These are the people writing the future history of Barnstaple R.F.C.